Phone icon. Need help? Call us on 0800 085 7371

 Alongside or as an alternative to home monitoring, a personal alarm service provides an extra level of assurance for older people and their families.

-Personal alarms are simple devices worn on the wrist or around the neck, and at the press of a button, will connect the wearer to an Emergency Resolution team that is available 24/7.
+Personal alarms are simple devices worn on the wrist or around the neck, and at the press of an emergency button, will connect the wearer to an Emergency Resolution team that is available 24/7.
 The Emergency Resolution team can help the wearer in all situations, from arranging for a key holder to enter the property and help to alerting the emergency services if required.

 Personal alarms can help older people live more independently by bringing real peace of mind to loved ones, knowing that help is available whenever needed.